 ABOUT ME

 Chief Data Scientist at Waze (A Google Company.
-Leading several groups which includes the Data Science Group, Product Analytics Group and Data Infra),
+Leading several groups which include the Data Science Group, Product Analytics Group and Data Infra),

 Former Chief Data Scientist at Outbrain,